M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: M2HRI Framework

 \subsection{Agent Architecture}

-We model each robot agent $a_i$ as a composition of two distinct layers (Figure \ref{fig:m2hri}a): $a_i = \langle \phi_i, \Lambda_i \rangle$. where $\phi_i$ denotes the \textit{agent identity profile} and $\Lambda_i$ denotes the \textit{cognitive loop}.
+We model each robot agent $a_i$ as, $a_i = \langle \phi_i, \Lambda_i, \Gamma_i \rangle$ (Figure \ref{fig:m2hri}a). where $\phi_i$ denotes the \textit{agent identity profile}, $\Gamma_i$ its action capability set and $\Lambda_i$ denotes the \textit{cognitive loop}.
 This decomposition separates \textit{what an agent is} from \textit{how it operates}.
-It separates the characteristics that define an agent’s identity from the processes it runs at each step.
-The \textit{agent identity profile} is defined as: where $M_i$ denotes the agent’s memory, $B_i$ its personality representation, and $\Gamma_i$ its action capability set.
+The \textit{agent identity profile} is defined as: where $M_i$ denotes the agent’s memory, and $B_i$ its personality representation.
 The \textit{cognitive loop} is defined as: $\Lambda_i = \langle P_i, R_i, E_i \rangle$, where $P_i$ denotes the perception module, $R_i$ the reasoning (planning) module, and $E_i$ the execution module.
 Together, these form a continuous perception-cognition-action loop that transforms multimodal input into embodied robot behavior.
-While all agents share the same underlying architecture, their individual profiles $\phi_i$ differ: each agent maintains its own memory $M_i$, personality $B_i$, and action capability set $\Gamma_i$.
+While all agents share the same underlying architecture, their individual profiles $\phi_i$ differ: each agent maintains its own personality $B_i$, and memory $M_i$.
 As a result, behavior is conditioned on these agent-specific factors, leading to differentiated responses despite a common framework.
 The following subsections describe each component in detail.